 Following proper procedure offers you protection under the Party Wall Act, meaning your neighbour has less power to interfere with your plans causing extra delay and expense.

 - Not serving a Party Wall Notice has the potential to sour relations with your neighbour, even if you have been getting on famously.
 The adjoining owners may well be your key holders, delivery takers or cat sitters.
 Assuming that you value good neighbourly relations long term, you should make every effort to treat them with the respect and courtesy they deserve.

 Carrying out building works that affect a party wall or structure between you without having served Notice first can easily cause worry and discomfort.
 Your neighbour may well feel short-changed, having not been kept fully informed of your home improvement plans nor been given a formal opportunity to have their concerns taken into account.

 - Serving Party Wall Notice to adjoining building owners prior to commencing building works is a legal obligation.
 Not complying means that you run the risk of being taken to court by your neighbours.
 They can appoint legal representatives and take out an injunction to stop your project.

 This could lead to serious delays in your building project as well as a potential claim from your building contractor for loss of income incurred as a result of stoppage.
 You are also liable for your neighbour’s legal fees.
 The financial implications could be substantial.

-Under the leadership of Scott Buchanan MRICS RMaPS MFPWS, our team is passionate about understanding buildings, taking a client focused approach to deliver the best possible advice.
+Under the leadership of Scott Buchanan MRICS RMaPS MFPWS, our team is passionate about understanding buildings and taking a client-focused approach to delivering the best possible advice.
 Contact our team to discuss your party wall needs.